-The Level 3 equities consist of 921,000 shares of stock in CTHL and TTS, a related party discussed below.
-This stock was valued at \$0.42 per share on July 31, 2019 and 2018, based on an independent appraisal valuation performed by a third-party specialist.
-This is described in greater detail in Note 13.
+The Level 3 equities consist of 921,000 shares of stock in CTHL and TTS, related parties discussed below.
+This stock was last valued at \$0.42 per share, based on an independent appraisal valuation performed by a third-party specialist.
+This is described in greater detail in Note 11.